Use this if the original base material (i.e. metal, fiberglass, carbon fiber, and the like) is exposed.

 Make sure you cover all of the exposed original base material.

-Primer technology has advanced nicely over the years, but its usage is the same.
-It is the first coat that you apply to your paint job.
-After wet-sanding the damaged area, put down primer to make sure that the paint adheres.
-Due to its binding properties, primer makes color stick to whatever it needs to stick to.
+Primer must be used if the damage is bad enough that you can see exposed base material.
+If this is the case for you, this will be the first coat that you apply to your paint job.
+After wet sanding the damaged area, put down Primer to make sure that the paint adheres.
+Due to its binding properties, Primer makes color stick to whatever it needs to stick to.
 It also acts as a protective coat, fighting rust and other detrimental elements.
-The lack of a primer can lead to corrosive effects so make sure not to skip this layer.
+The lack of a Primer can lead to corrosive effects so make sure not to skip this layer.